khloodmontaser/cache-coherence-simulation/README.md

 ![image](https://user-images.githubusercontent.com/113125527/218525033-e8aaa731-eeb5-4eeb-a7a7-58d6fb9c65d4.png)
 > ##### From ``invalid`` to ``shared``
-> and know the block is shared for both po and p1
+> and now the block is shared for both po and p1

 ------